Manifestation Books: The Good, the Bad... and the Ugly Truth About LOA, Channeling, and the Dark Side

 Note that wisdom is not the same as knowledge.
 Knowledge in itself is cold and lifeless.
 Knowledge + spiritual growth = wisdom.

-You can learn manifestation from all kinds of sources, but in my personal opinion, not all of them are wholesome and good for you.
+You can learn manifestation from all kinds of sources, but not all of them are wholesome and good for you.
+In fact, some people would argue that none of them are.
+(But more on that another time.)

-For that reason, I would recommend to stay away from two types of Law of Attraction books:
+For starters, I would recommend to stay away from two types of Law of Attraction books:

 I’ve had many supernatural and paranormal experiences throughout my life, and I can tell you with 100% certainty that what I call the “Dark Side” is real.
-I’m talking about the evil entities that Christians call the Devil, demons, etc.
+I’m talking about Satan, demons, etc. They're not, as you may think, metaphors for "the evil in the world and in the human psyche."
+That's what they would like you to believe... but no, they are real, conscious entities, and they have an agenda.

-Among my personal run-ins with these entities were two hauntings, astral attacks, and several encounters with the human minions of the Dark Side who are doing its bidding.
-At least one of them was visibly possessed, and the possessing demon offered me “a small commitment” that, if I were to accept it, “will give you anything you want.”
+I've personally experienced two hauntings, numerous astral attacks, and a few encounters with Satan's human minions.
+At least one of the latter was visibly possessed, and the possessing demon offered me “a small commitment” that, if I were to accept it, “will give you anything you want.”

 (If you ever hear that line, “Do <fill in the blank> and you can have anything you want,” turn around and run in the other direction, as fast as you can!
 I don’t care who that line comes from, you can be sure it’s a trap.)

 Even though it’s mostly invisible, the war between Good and Evil is an actual thing.
-The vast majority of ordinary folk will never know.
-To some degree, that ignorance forms a protective shield for the innocent (though they can still fall prey to the minions).
+The vast majority of ordinary folk will never know and so is especially vulnerable to falling prey to the Dark Side.

-I used to believe that some spirits out there who talked to humans were indeed advanced masters and “wisdom keepers.”
+I used to believe that at least some of those channeled spirits were actual advanced masters and “wisdom keepers.”
 But decades of research and personal experience have convinced me that there aren’t any good channeled entities.

-They’re all demonic entities pretending to be spiritually evolved and benevolent.
+They’re all demons pretending to be spiritually evolved and benevolent.
 No exceptions.

-Many years ago, I used to be utterly fascinated and enthralled with channelers and their invisible friends.
-I wanted nothing more than be one of them and convey messages of world-changing importance to mankind.
+Many years ago, I was a huge fan of channelers and their invisible friends.
+All I wanted was to be one of them and transmit messages of vital importance to mankind.

 I got up and left the room.
 As soon as I was outside, I immediately felt better.

 I developed a certain suspicion toward channeling, but I still believed that there were good and bad entities, and that you just have to find the good ones to listen to.
-It took me another decade or so until I realized that they’re all the same.
+It took me another decade or so until I realized they’re all the same.
+For some reading material, I highly recommend the book, The Siren Call of Hungry Ghosts, by Joe Fisher.

 For example, it is very strange that every single “advanced master” and “disembodied spiritual teacher” (and many LOA books) promotes one or more of the following ideas: